 1) Bring good walking shoes.

-A stay in Paris in 3 days involves a lot of getting around on foot: Louvre, Marais, gardens and quays of the Seine.
-The distances between two monuments can be long, even if the metro makes the journey easier.
-Opt for comfortable, breathable shoes suitable for urban walking, so you can enjoy your visits to the full without fatigue.
+A three-day stay in Paris involves a lot of walking: the Louvre, the Marais, gardens, and the banks of the Seine.
+The distances between monuments can sometimes be long, even if the metro makes getting around easier.
+Choose comfortable, breathable shoes that are suitable for walking in the city so that you can enjoy your visits without getting tired.

-Paris is always a lot of walking / Photo chosen by Monsieur de France; depositphotos
+Paris always involves a lot of walking / Photo selected by Monsieur de France; depositphotos

 2) Dress for the season.

-Parisian weather can be changeable.
-Pack appropriate clothing: a compact umbrella or raincoat in spring and autumn, a warm jacket in winter, and a hat with sunglasses in summer.
-Layering is a good way to stay comfortable, especially on outdoor visits such as Versailles or the Tuileries Gardens.
-An umbrella is never useless;
+The weather in Paris can be changeable.
+Bring appropriate clothing: a compact umbrella or raincoat in spring and fall, a warm jacket in winter, and a hat with sunglasses in summer.
+Layering is a good tip for staying comfortable, especially during outdoor visits such as Versailles or the Tuileries Gardens.
+An umbrella is always useful.

 3) Organize your tickets and reservations online.